Updated: 2/7/2025

 Tips for Success during the Interview

 You need to do some research before the interview.
 Look up the company and interviewer if possible.
-LinkedIn is a great research tool for this purpose.
-You might find useful information on both the interviewer and the company.
+Analyze their marketing strategies—email campaigns, social ads, SEO rankings.
+Look up your interviewers and find common ground (mutual connections, past work, or industry events).
+LinkedIn works great for this purpose.

 Social and communication skills are important for digital marketers.
 The interviewer needs to know that you can communicate with fellow employees to succeed in the position.
 Especially at marketing agencies, you might be placed in a situation where you have to talk to clients.
 Public speaking is a muscle, so exercise it by going to networking events or other group events and practice introducing yourself until that muscle is strong.

 Get specific with details and figures from your previous experience.
 Use numbers to describe your prior job successes.
 Concrete details are better for the interviewers to see your results compared to your abstract accomplishments.
-Between “I helped generate $1,000 in revenue within a 3 month period” and “I helped the company earn money while I was there,” it’s easy to tell that the which answer is better (the former, in case you were wondering).
+Between “I helped generate $1,000 in revenue within a 3 month period” and “I helped the company earn money while I was there,” it’s easy to tell which answer is better (the former, in case you were wondering).
+Be ready to discuss KPIs (Click-through rates, Conversion rates, ROAS, Engagement rates) and how you optimize them.

 Understand the position you applied for.
 You probably applied to multiple jobs, so make sure you are thinking about the right job for the right company.
 Employers don’t want to hire someone who is blindly carpet bombing Indeed.com with their resume.
 You also need to know what you will be doing and the skills you need to be successful.